-In 1977, the special social sensitivity that his mother Isabel Ponton and his grandmother Zoila de Noboa always instilled in Alvaro took shape in the establishment of Fundación Cruzada Nueva Humanidad (Crusade for a New Humanity Foundation), which began with the philosophy of fighting misery, disease, ignorance, spiritual weakness, hatred and other misfortunes that afflict man.
-The Foundation is based on the Christian beliefs of love, unity and self-improvement; beliefs manifested in its deeds.
-Twenty-seven years later, the foundation continues with its mission.
+In 1977, the special social sensitivity that his mother Isabel Ponton and his grandmother Zoila de Noboa always instilled in Alvaro, took shape in the establishment of Fundación Cruzada Nueva Humanidad (Crusade for a New Humanity Foundation), which began with the philosophy of fighting misery, disease, ignorance, spiritual weakness, hatred and other misfortunes that afflict man.
+The Foundation is based on the Christian beliefs of love, unity and self-improvement; beliefs manifested in deeds.
+Twenty-seven years later, the foundation continues its mission.

 Commercial success has paved the way to politics, and in 2002 Noboa founded the Prian Political Party.

 Alvaro Noboa: The politician

 Alvaro’s life passed without major incident until the entrepreneur decided to pursue public life.
 In August 1996 he was appointed president of the Ecuadorian Monetary Board.
 While chairing this institution, Alvaro managed to raise the international monetary reserves of Ecuador from $787 million to $1.1 billion in six months, and to lower interest rates by 12 percentage points.
 Since then, the monetary reserves of Ecuador, although the country adopted the US dollar as its currency, have not reached the peak that Alvaro Noboa achieved.